jesseract/survey_testing_starting_point/README.md

 +that your fixtures ran (this will require you to write at least one fixture).
 +that an unsatisfied validation will prevent a record from saving.

--that a successful save changes the number of records in the database.
++that a successful save changes the number of records in the database.
--that one of the six SQL/AREL methods we created on a model last night runs properly.
++that one of the six SQL/AREL methods we created on a model last night runs properly.

 Controller tests.
 Create at least one test to ensure each of the following:
   -test in controller